morisawausa/ProofingTool/README.md

 The proof in the above image sets the character set of a type family in a waterfall style.
 The text is broken up into blocks of a single line per style or size (this image shows them all at 24pt, but this can also be set up where each line is a different size).
 Any text that doesn’t fit into the line is pushed to the next block.
 If the block doesn’t fit entirely on the page, the entire block is shifted onto the next page.

 A key feature of the waterfall proof is that it *puts the same set of characters on each line*.
-This can be useful for comparing interpolation results across a family, checking alignment of diacritic placements, or any stray spacing errors.
+This can be useful for comparing interpolation results across a family, checking alignment of diacritic placements, or identify any stray spacing errors.

 #### Paragraph